Friday, December 15, 2023

 “In the Mood” is played as if there were a large dance scene coming up, but of course, there isn’t.
 The danger in using such recognizable and suggestive music is that the audience expects to mean something and wonders why it doesn’t. the one thing you don’t want your audience doing is taking time to think the soundtrack when they’re supposed to be sucked into the plot.

 I’m sorry, I know this remake has a huge fanbase, but I’m not a fan.
-I remember seeing commercials for this movie growing up, but I never bothered to watch it because I thought I wouldn’t like.
+I remember seeing commercials for this movie growing up, but I never bothered to watch it because I thought I wouldn’t like it.
 I did remember seeing half of the movie some time when I was in Middle School, but when I went back and watched the entire movie a few months back, I just didn’t get into it.
 It’s not my type of film.
 Maybe it’s because I don’t really like Lindsay Lohan, but maybe the movie wasn’t my kind of film I enjoy.
 If you want to watch it, I don’t think it will hurt I would leave it up to you if you want to watch it.
 If you have and didn’t like what I said, just remember, this is all opinion-based.

 Well, I’m done with this franchise now.
 Stay tuned tomorrow when I look at the next franchise in “Disney Month 2023.”